Aranda (band)

-Aranda is an American rock band from Oklahoma City, Oklahoma, United States.
+Aranda is an American rock band from Oklahoma City, Oklahoma.
 The band is composed of Dameon and Gabe Aranda.
 Their latest album Recollections Of A Painted Year was released on July 29, 2022 through The Fuel Music.

 History

 Self-titled debut album (2001–2010)

 Dameon and Gabe Aranda have been creating music since an early age.
 The band became Aranda in 2001 and signed to Epic Records after years of playing locally in Oklahoma City with various groups under various names such as "Image" and "Freewill" in the 1990s.
-After recording an album for Epic they were let go from the label following a massive structural overhaul.
+After recording an album for Epic, they were let go from the label following a massive structural overhaul.
 Original drummer Armando Lopez left the band in 2003 to join No Justice.
 Mike Walker joined the band to record "The 405 Sessions" in 2004 and became a permanent member when the band signed to Astonish Records in 2006.
 The band's first full-length record, Aranda, was released on April 22, 2008.
 The first single, "Still in the Dark", peaked at No. 31 on the Hot Mainstream Rock Tracks chart.
 Aranda has toured with bands like The All-American Rejects, Buckcherry, Sevendust, Anew Revolution, Since October, Edisun, Saliva, Shinedown, Puddle of Mudd, Theory of a Deadman, Black Stone Cherry, Shaman's Harvest, and Tantric.
 They also were on tour with Halestorm, Adelitas Way, 3 Doors Down, and Daughtry.
 In 2010 Aranda performed at Rocklahoma in Pryor, Oklahoma.
 They were nominated in 2012 for a RadioContraband Rock Radio Award for Indie Artist of the Year.
 In 2015 it was announced that Aranda would perform at the 10th Rock on the Range festival in Columbus, Ohio in May 2016.